About the programme

 - Stage 4 – Decisions and taking action (presenting and sharing findings, prioritising)

 - Stage 5 – Evaluating results and driving change.
 Top-down and bottom-up change agenda

 The Envoca journey mapping training course will help you deliver true client / supporter value through:

 - Developing deeper insights into your clients / supporters’ expectations throughout their journey

 - Understanding ‘moments of truth’ which make or break the customer experience

-- Identifying how to invest in service improvement either through addressing weak service areas or reducing attention on those areas which have little impact on customer satisfaction.
+- Identifying how to invest in service improvement either through addressing weak service areas or reducing attention on those areas which have little impact on satisfaction.